mothwork/mercury-hearth/readme.md

 * People

 Each of these have fields which are relevant to the type of page- for example a Continent template has field for all the countries that are located on it, while a Country template has a field for its capital.
 More templates are planned from Galaxy down to Object.

+### Card View
+Each page also has Card View- this card view acts as a moodboard for the specific page.
+Users can upload pictures and provide a title and description.
+This feature is meant to help the user with the creative process, either by establishing the mood fo the page, or uploading art created for the the project.

 ## Information
 * [Feature List](https://github.com/mothwork/mercury-hearth/wiki/Features)